 Dana Heil has worked in the area of Pastoral Ministry for more than 20 years at St. Christine Church and Our Lady of the Lake Church, both in Euclid, Ohio.
 In her current position at Our Lady of the Lake, Mrs. Heil works in the area of Community Outreach and Social Justice.
 Mrs. Heil's past experience includes working with and serving as President of ISAC, the Interfaith Suburban Action Coalition, a church based community organization, and also serving as the District Chairperson for the Suburban East District of the Diocese of Cleveland.
 In addition to the Shore Cultural Centre Board, Mrs. Heil also serves on the boards of B.R.I.D.G.E.S. (a group that promotes diversity within the community), the Euclid City Schools ABLE Advisory Committee, Euclid Collaborative, Pinnacle Academy Charter School and the Villa-Angela St. Joseph High School Advisory Board.

-Dale Hilton has managed The Cleveland Museum of Art’s (CMA) Distance Learning (DL) program since its inception in 1998 and was recently appointed to direct the CMA Teaching and Learning programs, including DL, Art To Go, and the Teacher Resource Center.
-Ms. Hilton’s duties include programming the Teacher Resource Center, representing Teacher and School services to area schools and supervising Art To Go.
-In Ms. Hilton’s 20 years on the museum staff she has served as an Instructor, created audio tours and publications and produced videoconference presentations.
+Dale HIlton has managed The Cleveland Museum of Art's (CMA) Distance Learning (DL) program since its inception in 1998 and was recently appointed to direct the CMA Teaching and Learning programs, including DL, Art To Go, and the Teacher Resource Center.
+Ms. Hilton's duties include programming the Teacher Resource Centre, representing Teacher and School services to area schools and supervising Art To Go.
+In Ms. Hilton's 20 yaers on the museum staff, she has served as an Instructor, created audio tours and publications and produced videoconference presentations.
 She frequently represents the CMA at educational technology conferences around the country.
 She holds an M.A. in Art History from The University of Chicago and a BFA from Virginia Commonwealth University.

 Kirsten Holzheimer Gail